raymondbernard/eqlabs/README.md

 ## Deployment

-This site is deployed on GitHub Pages at: https://raymondbernard.github.io/EQLabs.ai/
+This site can be deployed on GitHub Pages or any static host.

-### Custom Domain (optional)
+### Custom Domain

-If you later want a custom domain, re-add a `CNAME` and configure DNS.
-For now, this site uses the default GitHub Pages URL.
+To use a custom domain:

+1. Add a `CNAME` file at the repo root containing your domain (already added: `eqlabs.ai`).
+2. In your DNS provider, create these records:
+   - A @ → 185.199.108.153
+   - A @ → 185.199.109.153
+   - A @ → 185.199.110.153
+   - A @ → 185.199.111.153
+   - CNAME www → `<your-username>.github.io` (or apex → `ALIAS/ANAME` to the same, if supported)
+3. In the repository settings → Pages, set the custom domain to `eqlabs.ai` and enable Enforce HTTPS.

+Propagation can take up to 24 hours.

 ## Local Development